Tess Boade: Early life

 Boade was born in Dallas, Texas before moving to Golden, Colorado where she grew up.
 For high school she attended Valor Christian where she competed in basketball, soccer and track.

+She played collegiately for the Duke Blue Devils where she led the team to NCAA appearances in each of her 5 years including her Covid year.

 Club career

-Boade signed a two year contract with the Courage on March 18, 2022.
+Boade signed a two-year contract with the Courage on March 18, 2022.
 She then made her professional debut with the team the next day during a NWSL Challenge Cup match against the NJ/NY Gotham FC.

 In November 2022, Boade joined Australian A-League Women club Western Sydney Wanderers on loan.
 Her loan was originally scheduled until February 2023, however a month later it ended early due to a shoulder injury she suffered during the Sydney Derby.

+After surgery and rehab, Boade returned from injury on June 10, 2023 against the Chicago Red Stars where she started and recorded an assist in the 5–0 victory.
+She then started the remaining 13 regular season and playoff games for the North Carolina Courage as well as starting in the Semi-Finals and Finals of the NWSL Challenge Cup which was won by the Courage for the 2nd consecutive year.